GeSTaM/chartist-plugin-htmllabels/README.md

 This plugin brings back that possibility - just call the plugin in your `plugins` array and you can use HTML again.

 All credit for the plugin itself goes to [@gionkunz](https://github.com/gionkunz) (see his code [here in an issue](https://github.com/gionkunz/chartist-js/issues/1015)).
-I just added the HTML sanitizer and wrapped it in a npm package.
+I just wrapped it in a npm package.

 ## Install